DNN Modularization via Activation-Driven Training

-\subsection{RQ2 -- Module Reuse and Replacement}
+\subsection{RQ1 -- Module Reuse and Replacement}

-The goal of this research question is to evaluate the support for the reuse and replacement of decomposed modules produced by \approach compared to those generated by MwT.
+The goal of this research question is to evaluate the support for reuse and replacement of decomposed modules produced by {\approach}, which reflects the effectiveness of its overall modularization process.

-\textbf{Module reuse}: To assess the quality of the $n$ modules derived from modular model $\mathcal{M}$, they are selectively assembled to compose a new model tailored to a specific sub-task, i.e., classifying a subset of $n$ classes.
+\textbf{Module Reuse} -- To assess the quality of the $n$ modules derived from modular model $\mathcal{M}$, they are selectively assembled to compose a new model tailored to a specific sub-task, i.e., classifying a subset of $n$ classes (recall Section~\ref{sec:use-case}).
 Specifically, each $k$-class sub-task type involves choosing $k$ classes from a set of $n$ classes, resulting in a total of $n \choose k$ possible $k$-class sub-tasks.
 For SVHN and CIFAR10 datasets, each with 10 classes, we define 9 sub-task types ranging from 2 to 10 classes, yielding 1,013 sub-tasks in total.
-Similarly, for the CIFAR100 dataset, we define 99 sub-task types ranging from 2 to 100 classes.
-Due to the extremely large number of possible combinations for each sub-task type in CIFAR100, we randomly sample a representative subset of all possible tasks with 95\% confidence level and 8\% margin of error, resulting in 14,697 sub-tasks.
+Similarly, for the CIFAR100, ImageNet100R, and ImageNet100D datasets, we define 99 sub-task types ranging from 2 to 100 classes.
+Due to the extremely large number of possible combinations for each sub-task type, we randomly sample a representative subset of all possible tasks with 95\% confidence level and 8\% margin of error, resulting in 14,697 sub-tasks.

-We evaluate reuse accuracy for each sub-task type based on the average classification accuracy of the composed models, as defined in Section~\ref{sec:evaluation_methodology}.
-The quality of the modules from the two modularization approaches correlates with how closely reuse accuracy matches the standard model's accuracy achieved in ST. Note that \approach \textit{does not involve any fine-tuning} after composing models, whereas MwT necessitates fine-tuning models on sub-task dataset to regain accuracy~\cite{mwt}.
-We report the accuracy of composed models from both variants of MwT: without fine-tuning ($\text{MwT}^{-ft}$) and with fine-tuning ($\text{MwT}^{+ft}$).
+\looseness-1 We evaluate reuse accuracy for each sub-task type based on the average classification accuracy of the composed models, as defined in Section~\ref{sec:evaluation_methodology}.
+The quality of the modules from {\approach}, MwT~\cite{mwt}, GradSplitter~\cite{gradsplitter}, and INCITE~\cite{incite} correlates with how closely the reuse accuracy of the composed models built using these modules matches that of the \textit{full DNN} trained with Standard Training (ST).\footnote{The post-training baselines, GradSplitter and INCITE, extract modules from this ST's pre-trained model.} Critically, {\approach} {does not involve any retraining or fine-tuning} after composing models, while MwT necessitates retraining of the entire composed models on sub-task datasets to regain accuracy~\cite{mwt}.
+Although retraining composed models may in practice improve reuse accuracy for the targeted sub-tasks, it conceals the actual quality of the underlying reused modules.
+To provide a directly comparable evaluation, we compare {\approach} to the non-retraining variant of MwT.
+For completeness, results for MwT with retraining are also provided in our online appendix~\cite{website}.